bloominstituteoftechnology/java-SnackBar/README.md

 Customer has fields (so knows)

-* maxId - keep track of last used customer id
+* maxId - keep track of last used customer id✔️
-* id - automatically generated field
+* id - automatically generated field✔️
-* name
+* name✔️
-* cash on hand
+* cash on hand✔️

 Customer has methods (so can)

-* get id
+* get id ✔️
-* set and get name
+* set and get name✔️
-* add cash to cash on hand
+* add cash to cash on hand✔️
-* get cash on hand
+* get cash on hand✔️
 * buy snacks.
 Given the total cost of the snacks to be purchased, reduce the cash on hand by that amount

 ## Instructions